Physician authors and advisors

 Brian Bateman, MD, MSc

-Dr. Bateman is an Associate Professor of Anaesthesia at Harvard Medical School and is a faculty member in the Department of Anesthesia, Critical Care, and Pain Medicine at the Massachusetts General Hospital and in the Division of Pharmacoepidemiology and Pharmacoeconomics at the Brigham and Women’s Hospital.
+Dr. Bateman is an Associate Professor of Anaesthesia at Harvard Medical School.
+He is the Chief of the Division of Obstetric Anesthesia in the Department of Anesthesiology, Perioperative, and Pain Medicine as well as researcher in the Division of Pharmacoepidemiology and Pharmacoeconomics at the Brigham and Women’s Hospital.
 His clinical practice is focused on obstetric anesthesia and anesthesia for general surgery.
 His research interests focus on the epidemiology of pregnancy complications and on pharmacoepidemiology in pregnancy and in the perioperative period.
 He is funded by the NIH.
 He is an associate editor at Anesthesiology.
 He is a standing member of the FDA Anesthetic and Analgesic Drug Products Advisory Committee.
 He received his Bachelor’s degree from Yale College where he was inducted into Phi Beta Kappa and Doctor of Medicine from Columbia University College of Physicians and Surgeons where he was inducted into Alpha Omega Alpha and was awarded the Janeway Prize for the highest academic achievement and abilities in the graduating class.
 He received a Masters of Science in Epidemiology from the Harvard School of Public Health.
 He completed an Internship in internal medicine at the Brigham and Women’s Hospital and a Residency and Chief Residency in Anesthesia, Critical Care, and Pain Medicine at the Massachusetts General Hospital.

 Dae Kim, MD, MPH, ScD